lukaszwojcikdev/ball8/README.md

 > The 8 Ball Simulator from Interstate 60
 This is a simple #8 ball simulator that answers questions randomly.

-The program is inspired by the movie "Interstate 60" from 2002.
+The program is inspired by the movie `Interstate 60` from 2002.
 More than just a game.

 ## Contents